Top Social Media in Japan – Updated 2026

 5. TikTok (33 million)

-The platform stands out for its high-quality content and engaging user experience, making it a powerful tool for brands looking to reach younger audiences through influencer marketing and promotional videos.
+The platform stands out for its high-quality content and engaging user experience, making it a powerful tool for brands looking to reach younger audiences through influencer marketing, promotional videos and the new TikTok Shop rolled out in June 2025.

 TikTok is a valuable platform for businesses considering social media marketing in Japan.
 Collaborating with Japanese TikTok influencers can quickly spread awareness of your brand.
 Many new Japanese content creators on TikTok appear each month, so it’s a good platform to monitor.